Republicans Retain Statewide Offices, But Analyst Says Concerns Remain For GOP

-In the marquee race in Texas, the U.S. Senate race, the Republican incumbent Ted Cruz defeated Democrat Beto O’Rourke, Congressman from El Paso by three percentage points, 51 percent to 48 percent.
+In the marquee race in Texas Senate race, the Republican incumbent Ted Cruz defeated Democrat Beto O’Rourke, congressman from El Paso, by three percentage points, 51 to 48 percent.

 But that wasn’t the only race in which Republicans lost by single digits: Lt.
 Governor Dan Patrick beat Democrat Mike Collier by five points, and Attorney General Ken Paxton beat Democrat Justin Nelson by four points.

+Newcomer Colin Allred ousted longtime Republican Congressman Pete Sessions in the 32nd Congressional District 52 to 46 percent.

+Former State District Judge John Creuzot handily defeated Republican Faith Johnson, who Gov. Abbott appointed nearly two years ago to replace Susan Hawk, who resigned.

-In Dallas County, Republicans lost a number of state legislative races, including State Senator Don Huffines of Dallas, State Rep. Matt Rinaldi of Irving, and State Rep. Rodney Anderson of Grand Prairie.
+Republicans in Dallas County also lost a number of state legislative races, including State Sen. Don Huffines of Dallas, State Rep. Matt Rinaldi of Irving and State Rep. Rodney Anderson of Grand Prairie.

 In District 66, Republican Matt Shaheen of Plano beat Democrat Sharon Hirsch by fewer than 400 votes, and in District 67, Jeff Leach of Plano beat Democrat Sarah Depew by two percentage points.